nickspeal/nickspeal.github.io/DarkVision-portfolio.md

 I also built a Graphical User Interface in Python.
 This application made it easy for users to enter over 100 parameters, run turbomachinery simulations, and plot the results.
 However, I am not allowed to share the intellectual property from this project.

 The next summer, I worked in the Shockwave Physics Lab at McGill.
 Here, I developed a simulator in MATLAB to model the physical interactions of granular particles.
+I implemented a model of the particles' dynamics and studied the jamming phenomenon as they are compacted in a rigid chamber.

 As a part of a term project in Human Computer Interaction, I worked on a team of three students to build an iOS app to help teach braille to visually impaired users.
 Since then, I have been hired part-time by the University of Montreal’s School of Optometry, and I am working on finalizing the application to publish on the app store.